benjamincjackson/unix_tips_etc/python/csv.md

         ...
 ```

-you can set the writer fieldnames to the reader field names with `fieldnames = reader.fieldnames`
+you can set the writer fieldnames to the reader fieldnames with `fieldnames = reader.fieldnames`